panjakubpl/homebridge-eq3hk/README.md

 ]
 ```

 - `"cacheDuration": 10` represents the time (in seconds) the plugin will store the last read value.
 In this example, the last value is cached for 10 seconds.
 This parameter is optional.
-If you skip it, the default is set to 300 seconds (5 minutes).
+If you skip it, the default is 300 seconds (5 minutes).
+This information is also visible in the Home app (accessory settings), Firmware section.

 ## Note